 You start the process by filling out a form about yourself and your goal weight and why you are considering Noom.
 It spits back out some info and tells you how long it’ll take you to get to your goal weight.
 That’s where I doubled over laughing.

-You sign up for the free trial, and download the app.
+You sign up for the trial, and download the app.
 It uses the info you filled out in the form to set up your daily calorie intake.

 The app has a few daily things you are expected to fill out: